rcy0228/azure-spring-cloud-training/01-create-an-azure-spring-cloud-instance/README.md

 ---
 ### Task 1: Verify Azure Subscription

-1. Ensure your Azure CLI is logged into your Azure subscription.
+1. Minimize the Azure portal and search for **git** in the search box.
+2. Select **Git Bash** and run the below commands.

->💡 Make sure you enter these commands and all others that follow in **Git Bash**. **Do not use WSL, CloudShell, or any other shell.**
+>💡 Make sure you enter these commands and all others that follow in **Git Bash**. **Do not use WSL, CloudShell, or any other shell.**, Ensure your Azure CLI is logged into your Azure subscription.

    ![Git bash](media/git-bash.png)